 Lastly, a part of the lab develops synthetic biology/microbiology -methods to produce the building blocks we need for our nanostructures in bacteria.
 The ultimate goal is to engineer bacteria to mass produce through large scale cultures, all the components necessary for the DNA-origami/protein nanostructures.

 Using DNA as a construction material

 By using the method of DNA origami , we are able to design and fabricate nanoscale devices as if we were using macro-scale techniques.
-This video of a cross-like structure shows the stylized design of a nanostructure that was later rendered in DNA, measuring about 40 nm across and comprising 8642 base-pairs.
+This video briefly introduces some of our applications.